bilgilid/MathExprParser/README.md

 ## Notes:
   - Function names can be all lowercase or all uppercase.
-  - Pi is automatically detected if entered as a variable (i.e. 'PI' or 'pi').
+  - Pi is automatically detected when entered as a variable (i.e. 'PI' or 'pi').

 ## Limitations:
   - Supported operators: +, -, *, /, %, ^